 The Waterfront Workers History Project is a multimedia web project sponsored by the Harry Bridges Center for Labor Studies at the University of Washington.
 It represents a collaboration between faculty, graduate and undergraduate students, unions, and community members.
-This site joins a collection of Pacific Northwest Labor and Civil Rights Projects based at the University of Washington and directed by Prof. James Gregory.
+This site joins a collection of projects in the Civil Rights and Labor History Consortium based at the University of Washington and directed by Prof. James Gregory.

 The Project provides an accessible and teachable resource for exploring the history of waterfront workers and their unions.